lbaehren/prometheus-sumo/documentation/pages/pandora/Installation.md

 \subsection pandora_install_setup Run the setup scripts

-In order to initialize your \ref pandora installation, run the following from the top-level directory of the \ref refman_rails application
+In order to initialize your \ref pandora installation, run the following from the top-level directory of the \ref rails application

     rake pandora:setup